-Dr. Michael Jorgensen's latest performances include presentations with Bonnie Jorgensen on the life and music of Norwegian-American composer Theodora Cormontan (1840-1922) at Mindekirken (the Norwegian Memorial Church) in Minneapolis; Nordic Fest in Decorah, Iowa; St. Olaf College in Northfield, Minnesota; Luther College in Decorah, the American Swedish Institute in Minneapolis; and the Norwegian-American Historical Association biennial members meeting on the campus of St. Olaf College.
+Dr. Michael Jorgensen's latest performances include presentations with Bonnie Jorgensen on the life and music of Norwegian-American composer Theodora Cormontan (1840-1922) at St. Olaf College in Northfield, Minnesota; Luther College in Decorah, Iowa; the American Swedish Institute in Minneapolis; the Schubert Club in St. Paul; and the Norwegian-American Historical Association biennial members meeting on the campus of St. Olaf College.
 Additional recent activity includes the bass soloist in Rossini's "Petite messe solennelle" for the Tucson, Arizona Desert Song Festival and soloist in recitals honoring composer Dominick Argento in a Courtroom Concert at the Landmark Center in St. Paul and for the University of Minnesota Libraries in Minneapolis.
 Mr. Argento attended both concerts.

 In many years as a bass singer with the VocalEssence Ensemble Singers of Minnesota Jorgensen soloed in world premiere works by composers Francis Grier, Steve Heitzeg, and Libby Larsen, and soloed under conductors John Rutter, Helmuth Rilling, and Nicholas McGegan, as well as singing the solo An die Musik by Schubert on Garrison Keillor's Prairie Home Companion.

 Michael serves as a Professor of Music at Gustavus Adolphus College where he has taught voice and other music-related courses since 1991.